Obscuretone/obscuretone.github.io/public/posts/en/xkcdmeme.md

 ---
 title: The XKCD Tasks Meme As A Systems Test
+image: rt_xkcd_tasks_bird_park.webp
+imagealt: "An uploaded photo splits into an EXIF GPS park-boundary check and a bird vision classifier before merging into an API response."
+imagecaption: "The classic bird-in-a-national-park task broken into metadata, geography, vision, and API glue."
+imagesource: "AI-generated illustration created for obscuretone with OpenAI image generation."
 description: A project note on implementing the classic XKCD Tasks problem with EXIF parsing, geospatial boundaries, and computer vision classification.
 tags: [ai, computer-vision, geospatial, software, systems]
 ---